phgie/chat/README.md

 - Clients connect to the backend through the backend message broker
 - The connection is broadcast to all support agents
 - An agent can initiate a private chat session with a specific user

+### Objects and Classes
+This example uses Java Websockets for message handling.
+Spring (Boot) Configuration is used where possible to keep the application code light weight and manual configuration to a minimum.

+#### WebSocketConfiguration.class
+Enables a message broker for topics (global communication) and queues (user-to-user configuration).